MicrosoftDX/DeviceSilhouette/Documentation/developerguide.md

 * Make sure StateManagementService is set as the startup project.
 * In VS, open Package Manager Console and run the MyConfig.ps1 file you created.
 This will set the environment variables.
 * Run the project by pressing Start.
 This will deploy the service to the locall Service Fabric Cluster.
-* Once the Service deployment is completed check its avilability on: http://localhost/swagger/ui/index#/
+* Once the Service deployment is completed check its avilability on: http://localhost/swagger/ui/index
 * Note: you can chnage the service port by setting the endpoint in StateManagementServiceWebAPI\PackageRoot\ServiceManifest.xml
+* If all run succesfuly you should be able to see the swagger UI:

 ![swaggerUI](images/swaggerUI.PNG)